-How to Create a Comprehensive Google Analytics Report
+How to Create a Google Analytics Report In Minutes

-Google Analytics is a tool that provides insights into what’s going on on your website, your traffic and engagement levels, and your campaigns’ performance.
-However, the data gathered by GA is immense – at times, it can get overwhelming.
+Google Analytics is a completely free tool that provides insights into what’s going on on your website.
+This includes digital marketing metrics such as your traffic and engagement levels and your campaign performance.
+However, the data gathered by Google Analytics is immense.
+Sometimes, it can get overwhelming.

 We’ll also cover data points to include and divert attention to.
-This will allow you, your clients, or executives to view up-to-date metrics and boost marketing efficiency.
+This will allow you, your clients, or executives to view up-to-date metrics on your marketing strategy.
+Once you create custom reports, following your progress and improving efficiency becomes even easier.

 - Sessions: is the total number of visits to your website;